iranzi17/Atribute-Table-Helper/readme.md

 ### System requirements

 - GDAL/PROJ binaries that match the pinned Python wheels (for Fiona/pyogrio/GeoPandas).
 - FileGDB driver support if you plan to export to ESRI File Geodatabases (install the ESRI FileGDB SDK and ensure GDAL sees the plugin).
+This is typically unavailable on Streamlit Cloud; use a local environment if you need FileGDB output.

 ### Need a sample workbook without committing binaries?